-The Morrison Gallery Writers' Roundtable Poetry Series is held the third Thursday of each month in the Morrison Gallery in the Administration Building.
-Open to all who want to read their own or someone else's poetry or just listen.
+The Morrison Gallery Writers' Roundtable Poetry Series is open to all who want to read their own or someone else's poetry or just listen.

 You can visit the Heartland Review Facebook page for dates and times!
 Readings are held in room 112 of the Administration building (ADM) at 6:00 p.m. and begin with an open mic session.

 The primary purpose of the PNSC is to serve its members in the following ways:

 This is an undergraduate student organization in psychology.
 This is a joint club with WKU.
 The requirements for membership are an interest in psychology (you do not have to be a psychology major), and a one-time membership fee of $10.00.
 The club will sponsor programs and activities during the school year on various topics promoting the field and encouraging career planning for psychology majors.
 Meeting times are always on Tuesdays at 1:00 and they are typically on the 3rd Tuesday of every month in Room 232 of the RPC building.

 The Respiratory Care Club strives to promote the Respiratory Care Profession to include Lung health and wellness across the Elizabethtown Community & Technical College campus and into the local community.